VladanT3/RabbitMQ_Server/README.md

-# Pub-Sub server for a 'Risk-like' game called 'Peril'
+# Pub/Sub server for a 'Risk-like' game called 'Peril'

 The code for game logic is prewritten.
 I wrote the backend logic that uses RabbitMQ to transfer messages between servers and clients.